Local entomologist, Louise Hislop, introduces some of the smaller, overlooked bees of the North East.

 Hylaeus bees nest in hollow plant stems and existing cavities in walls and wood.
 Nest cells are lined and sealed with a waterproof cellophane-like substance secreted in the bee’s mouth.
 Females carry pollen to the nest in the crop, along with nectar, so they have no pollen-collecting hairs.
 As they have short tongues they mostly forage on flowers with short corollas.

 Most Lasioglossum nest underground in light soils, often in large aggregations, but this group also use decaying mortar.
-Females emerge in the spring and establish nests, often a vertical burrow with cells off it, the excavated soil forming a tumuli or spoil heap like mini-volcanoes round the entrance hole (other ground nesting bees such as Andrena also do this).
-They fly from April to September and are possibly host to the cleptoparasitic bee Sphecodes geofrellus.
+Females emerge in the spring and establish nests, often a vertical burrow with cells off it, the excavated soil forming a tumuli or spoil heap like mini-volcanoes round the entrance hole.
+They fly from April to September.